jhdrn/myra/README.md

 always be [pure](https://en.wikipedia.org/wiki/Pure_function) and should also always copy the state if any changes are made to it.

 The `evolve` function helps with modifying and copying the state.
+In the following example, the `updateFoo` function updates the value of the `foo` property of the state:

 ```typescript
     import { evolve } from 'myra/core'